androidbroadcast/ViewBindingPropertyDelegate/README.md

 - you don't need to keep nullable reference to Views or ViewBindings
 - create ViewBinding lazy

-The library has two variants: relection and without it.
+The library has two variants: reflection and without it.
 They were divided in separate artifacts: `viewbindingpropertydelegate` and `viewbindingpropertydelegate-noreflection`. **Prefer to use variant without reflection for better performance**

 ## IMPORTANT: Enable ViewBinding before use the library
 Every Gradle module of your project where you need use ViewBinding must be configured properly.
 How to do that you can find in the [official guide](https://d.android.com/topic/libraries/view-binding)